BlistBotList/blist.javascript/README.md

 ## Fetch bot votes

-Fetch the votes for your bot, this requires an instance started with a bot instance and API key
+Fetch the votes for your bot, this requires an instance started with a bot instance and API key.

 ```js
 // Fetch bot votes, id not required if discord.js bot client is provided on client creation